angshu/bahmni-amrit-integration/README.md

 - Configure AMRIT as identifier in Bahmni.
     * log onto OpenMRS Admin console
-    * Go to Administration => Manage Identifier Types => Add Patient Identifier Type, here create a patient identifier type of Amirt with 'location behaviour'='Not used' and 'Uniqueness Behaviour'='Unique'
+    * Go to Administration => Manage Identifier Types => Add Patient Identifier Type, here create a patient identifier type of Amrit with 'location behaviour'='Not used' and 'Uniqueness Behaviour'='Unique'
     * note down generated UUID (click on Amrit patient identifier in Manage Identifier Types) and update bahmni.amrit.identifierType.uuid in atomfeed.properties file in this application
     * This identifier must also be configured for Bahmni to display and use in search.
 To do this, go to Administration => Settings => Select Bahmni and edit the property "Extra Patient Identifier Types".
     Take care of appending to existing values and leave no spaces in betweeen.
 Eg. uuid1,uuid2